AadityaxPraveen/Aaditya_BlueStamp_Portfolio/index.md

 # Real Time Planet Tracker
-My project is a Real Time Planet Tracker and this tracks planets with a laser pointer that is powered by a Servo motor.
+My project is a Real Time Planet Tracker and this tracks planets with a laser pointer that is powered by a servo motor.
 The biggest challenges I had with this project is making the servo motor due to the screwing and getting all of the arduino connections.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|